TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### MercifulSuperMeter

+Losses in the super meter are scaled by the player's life percentage.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.

 Default value: 1

 ### MinPercentageForMachineCourseHighScore

+The minimum course score required for a high score to be saved to the machine profile.

 Default value: 0.000100

 ### MinPercentageForMachineSongHighScore

+The minimum song score required for a high score to be saved to the machine profile.

 Default value: 0.000100